-Malabou are Casting Specialists and offer a range of casting processes and casting materials to satisfy most requirements.
+Malabou is Metal Casting Specialists and offer a range of casting processes and casting materials to satisfy most requirements.

-Our casting ranges from a few grammes to several tonnes in production volumes of a few items to production runs of 10,000s.
+Our metal casting ranges from a few grams to several tonnes in production volumes of a few items to production runs of 10,000s.

-Our range of casting processes allow us to select the best production methodology to satisfy your requirements.
+Our range of metal casting processes allows us to select the best production methodology to satisfy your requirements.

 Our focus is on supplying Original Equipment Manufacturers (OEMs) and Industrial Clients.

 To meet your requirements, we offer four casting process.